Got to Love These Energy Foods for Moms

 Make sure you do not dissolve honey in hot tea, as a lot of the healthy qualities of honey will be lost.

 Because they are almost entirely composed of sugars (glucose, fructose and sucrose) and fiber, bananas are packed full with energy.

 Add peanut butter or almond butter and you have a rich snack with healthy fats.
 Or eat it with your cereal in the morning for an energy boost that will last you until lunchtime.

 An apple a day keeps the doctor away, but not only that – it will also give you a powerful energy boost.
 Because apples are high in fiber, they take longer to digest and, accordingly, they give a boost longer than other fruit.

-Oranges are rich in vitamin C, potassium and folic acid.
-This citrus fruit ensures that you keep your energy level up for an extended period, rather than it just giving you a rapidly disappearing rush.
-Peel the orange and eat it up entirely, instead of juicing, so you get all the benefits from the nutrients that are hidden under the skin, such as pectin and fiber.
+Oranges are rich in vitamin C, potassium, and folic acid.
+This citrus fruit ensures that you keep your energy level up for an extended period, rather than just giving you a rapidly disappearing rush.
+Peel the orange and eat it up entirely, instead of juice, so you get all the benefits from the nutrients that are hidden under the skin, such as pectin and fiber.

 Popeye ate it for a reason.
 Spinach is an excellent source of iron, and iron lets your energy flow in your body.
 Eat a spinach salad for lunch and you will not get into a slump.

 Both are packed with proteins and carbohydrates, making them a must for carnivores and vegetarians.
 Add a handful to a salad or eat them in a burrito.